 Calling All Book Clubs

-Book Clubs across Canada have discussed Bird’s Eye View.
+Book Clubs across Canada and the U.S. have discussed Bird’s Eye View.
 I would love to answer your questions via email, telephone, or Skype.
 For a list of discussion questions, click: Book Club Questions.

 My Favourite Veterans

 In 2016, I released a printed non-fiction book, an anthology of my personal interviews with 28 Second World War veterans.
 It is only available from me.
 To read more about my new book, or to place an order, click here: My Favourite Veterans.